leminhtuan2015/Today-I-Learn/javascript/ajax.md

 ---------------------------------------------------------------------------------------

-AJAX: Asynchronous JavaScript and XML
+AJAX: Asynchronous JavaScript and XML: => MAKE REQUEST IN BACKGROUND OF BROWSER (NOT RELOAD PAGE WHEN REQUEST)

 ### What is it?